GildasTaliah/TaliahMscThesis/README.md

 ## Usage
 To replicate the analysis or explore the code, follow these steps:
-1. Clone or download this repository to your local machine.
+1. Download this repository to your local machine.
 2. Open the `RCode.Rmd` file in RStudio or any compatible R environment.
 3. Ensure that the necessary R packages mentioned in the Rmd file are installed.
 4. Run the code chunks sequentially to reproduce the analysis and results.
 5. Feel free to modify the code or experiment with different datasets as needed.

 ## Feedback and Contributions
-If you have any feedback, suggestions, or find any issues with the code or thesis, please don't hesitate to open an issue or reach out to me.
-Contributions are also welcome.
+If you have any feedback, suggestions, or find any issues with the code or thesis, I'd be the happier one when you reach out.